danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 date:   2022-04-24 08:00:00 +0100
 tags:   swiftui webview multi-platform uikit appkit

-assets: /assets/blog/2022/220424/
+assets: /assets/blog/22/0424/
-image:  /assets/blog/2022/220424/image.jpg
+image:  /assets/blog/22/0424/image.jpg
 ---

-SwiftUI currently has no WebView, which means that we have to create it for ourselves.
-Let's see how we can easily build a multi-platform web view for iOS, iPadOS and macOS.
+Since SwiftUI currently has no WebView, we have to create one ourselves.
+Let's see how easy it is to build a multi-platform web view for iOS, iPadOS & macOS.

 {% include kankoda/data/open-source.html name="SystemNotification" %}

 ![Web view preview]({{page.assets}}title.png){:class="plain"}

-If you've worked with SwiftUI before, you probably already know that the way to currently do this is to create a `UIViewRepresentable` for UIKit and an `NSViewRepresentable` for AppKit.
+One way to achieve this is to wrap native, platform-specific views in `UIViewRepresentable` for UIKit and an `NSViewRepresentable` for AppKit.

-Question is, which native view do we want our representable to wrap?
-We have a few options, of which we'll try out two: `WKWebView` and `SFSafariViewController`.
+The big question is then, which view do we want our representable to wrap?
+We have two native web browser components to consider: `WKWebView` and `SFSafariViewController`.

 ## WKWebView

-`WebKit` provides us with an `WKWebView` view, which supports both iOS and macOS.
-For our web view to support both iOS and macOS, we need to handle both UIKit and AppKit.
+`WebKit` provides us with an `WKWebView`, which is a powerful web browser component that supports both iOS & macOS.

-First, let's define a typealias for the view representable type, to make the rest of the code cleaner:
+To wrap this view, we need to handle both UIKit and AppKit.
+We can do this by defining a typealias for the view representable type, to make the rest of the code cleaner:

 ```swift
 #if os(iOS)